 Monitor and review

 Monitoring and review of the risk management process is necessary to ensure that controls are effective and efficient, the external and internal context are up to date, the risk criteria and framework are relevant.
-The effectiveness of plans and strategies employed to manage and control risks will be reviewed and monitored.

 Application of Risk Management